NiaOrg/NiaPy/.github/beginners_guide.md

-# Begginer's guide on how to contribute to open source community
+# Beginner's guide on how to contribute to open source community

 > If you don't have any previous experience with using Git, we recommend you take a [15 minutes long Git Tutorial](https://try.github.io).